EricGebhart/cascalog-check/README.md

 This example works much better than my larger production project, but it does break sometimes.

+It doesn't have to be cascalog, I've seen the same thing with an arity exception on a call. fix the code, reload the function, the error persists.
+Change the call in 'filter test` to use the wrong fiter function and you can see it in action.
+But it's super easy to reproduce with cascalog.
+There is no need to create an error in the code to see it.
+I just run `(codes 3)`.

 This is happening with cider 10, cider 12 and cider 13.
 I have no idea what might have changed to cause this it could have been anything as I have just returned to coding cascalog after several months.